 7. Explore Norwich Underground

 When most of us think about exploring a new city, we imagine ourselves wandering down the streets and eating in local restaurants.
-Very few of us tend to give any thought at all as to what lies beneath our feet.
+Very few of us tend to give any thought to what lies beneath our feet.

 In Norwich, the only way to access this forgotten part of the city is via a ‘Hidden Streets’ tour, run by The Shoebox, a local social enterprise.
 The tour takes you down into a medieval undercroft with a local historian where you’ll learn all about Norwich’s ghostly stories and secret tunnels.

-An underground Norwich tour is a great way to get under the skin of the city and provides a fascinating insight into how the previous residents of the city would have lived.
-If you’re still craving more history after your adventure through the city’s hidden streets, there is also the option to follow guide Sarah through Tombland on a walking tour.
+An underground Norwich tour is a great way to get under the skin of the city and provides a fascinating insight into how the previous residents would have lived.
 This can be booked directly through The Shoebox website.

 8. Get Lost in Local History at the Museum of Norwich

 Step back in time and explore the industries that brought power and wealth to Norwich.
 Keep an eye out for brands you recognise, some of the UK’s biggest companies were once based here!
-Tickets into the museum cost £6.20* for adults and £3.50* for children (correct at the time of writing).
+Tickets to the museum cost approx £8 for adults and £7 for children over four.

 9. Paddle the Waterways of the River Wensum